Ghost Tram - Manx Hop-tu-Naa (Halloween) Story

 Halloween is a Celtic festival held on 31 October and is the celebration of the original Celtic New Year.
 In the Isle of Man Halloween is known as 'Hop-tu-Naa'.
 This end of summer celebration, linked to the harvest festival of Samhainn (Sauin in Manx Gaelic) is celebrated in the Celtic Nations.
 Entirely pagan in origin this Halloween festival has now spread around the world, particularly the 'New World' aided by Celtic emigration.
 It is a time of superstition, marking the end of the summer and the beginning of the long dark, cold winter.
 It is also when the world of the living and the dead are seen to be at their closest.
 The veil between the two can be thin and at times transparent.

-It is no surprise to Manx people that the worlds of life and the death cross over on Halloween.
+It is no surprise to Manx people that the worlds of life and the death cross over on Hop tu Naa.
 Their tradition of fire and burning turnip lanterns on this night is aimed to drive away those spirits from the other world that could do harm, whilst at the same time paying homage to those who had passed to the ‘other side’.
 It is a festival based on the tradition, experience and legend of centuries, disregarded by the sceptical and the foolish, sometimes to their cost.

 Manx Halloween Turnip

 October 31st.
 Neil, Ian, Moira and Fiona had worked hard in preparation for the night ahead.
-Along with others they had arranged a party down on the beach known as 'Cornaa' to celebrate Halloween.
+Along with others they had arranged a party down on the beach near 'Cornaa' to celebrate Halloween.
 Hollowing out turnips, preparing food, arranging the music and buying drink and flame torches for the night ahead.
 It was a time of year they loved.
-The ancient festival of Hop tu Naa felt like no other celebration.
+The ancient festival felt like no other celebration.
 The four friends had decided to meet at Moira's house close to the village of ‘Glen Mona’ which was the nearest to the beach.
 They all lived within a ten mile radius of each other, with Neil having the furthest to travel.
 He lived in Laxey a small town along the coast south from Cornaa.

-Aged sixteen and against his parents' wishes Neil had left school and now worked in Laxey Woollen Mill.
+Aged sixteen and against his parents' wishes Neil had left school and now worked in a retail outlet in Douglas.
 It had been a source of continued tension between him and his mother and father.
 He had always been very independently minded and the rules and regulations associated with school life was something he could not wait to escape.
 Working also gave him the opportunity to be able, at some point, to leave home.
 He craved not having to justify his actions to his parents.
 Neil did not dislike them and sometimes he felt pangs of guilt about the frequent arguments that seemed to erupt from nowhere when he was at home.
 He knew that he often caused these arguments by over reacting to even the simplest things that they said.
 Meant well by them but seen as interference by him.

 Ian, Moira and Fiona had all stayed on at school and had their final exams looming next year.
-They and Neil had been very close for years and this friendship had endured despite his departure.
+They and Neil had been very close for years and this friendship had endured despite him leaving school.
 In one sense his going had surprised them; he had always been the smartest of the four.
 In another it fitted with the strong independent streak that made his character so attractive to them.
 A certain aloof, quiet determination combined with good looks that gave him an enigmatic air.
 Ian in particular liked having Neil as a close friend who was now working.
 It presented him with a tangible link to adulthood which his continued attendance at school seemed to prevent him from achieving.

 Manx Ghost Tram